h5md/h5md/draft.rst

 General organization
 --------------------

-H5MD defines a HDF5 group structure.
-Inside a group, a number of required fields exist and should possess a conforming name and shape.
+H5MD defines an internal organization for an HDF5 file.
+A number of HDF5 groups are defined at the root level of the file.
+Within the data groups, a number of required fields exist and should possess a conforming name and shape.

-Several groups may exist in a file, allowing the description of several subsystems.
+Several groups of particles may exist in a file, allowing the description of several subsystems.
 Multiple time steps are found inside a single HDF5 dataset.
 One can then obtain either a snapshot of the system at a given time or extract a single trajectory via dataset slicing.